valentingarnier/valentingarnier.github.io/index.md

 ## Top 10 friends' countries of each country

 Until now we mainly focused on the mobility of people.
-To expand our research domain we want to analyse what are the friendships’ relations between users of different countries based on the two friendship networks we have available.
+To expand our research domain we want to analyse what are the friendships’ relations between users of different countries based on the two friendship networks we have at our disposal.
 To do so, we check all the friends for all users of each country, this way we are able to identify the degree of friendship between any pair of countries.
 To show the most significant results, we choose to only take the top ten friends’ countries for each country.

 <iframe src="assets/top10friendships.html" width="100%" height="500" frameborder="0" style="border:0" allowfullscreen></iframe>

-As stated before, the results needs to be taken carefully because of a bias in favour of North America.
+As stated before, the results need to be taken carefully because of a bias in favour of North America.

 Unfortunately, we can see that most of the countries have unexpected data for their friendships.
 Indeed it would be realistic that most friends of people living in a country are also from the same country.
 However, many countries seem to have the majority of their friends in the US.
 The reason for this might be that the data from the apps Gowalla and Brightkite does not reflect the actual distribution of friendships.
 We are only confident with the data presented in the case of the United States, as we obtain the majority of friends inside the country (70.81%) followed by friendships in the United Kingdom and Canada which are both english-speaking countries.
 When overlooking percentages for other countries, we can see that there seems to be an overlap between most visited destinations and countries with most friends.
 However, we would need more data about global friendships to confirm this trend.

 ## Predicting home areas

 Finally, we check if it is possible to infer people’s home areas based on their flight patterns.
-Predicting the country home area is quite difficult because we have not enough data, and too much bias in it.
+Predicting the country home area is quite difficult because we have not a lot of data, and too much bias in it.
 In order to be more global, we decide to predict if a user lives in North America, Europe or Asia, the three most represented continents.
-For each continent, we picked users that travel the most so that they represent the most their home area, as some users of the app are not well presented in the flight data, as they might not have used it while travelling.
+For each continent, we picked users that travel the most so that they represent the most their home area, as we see that some users of the apps don't have a lot of logged data and we are probably missing their travels.

 Because we have a lot of dimensions of information for each user we use a common technique called [PCA](https://en.wikipedia.org/wiki/Principal_component_analysis) to reduce these dimensions to only two significant ones so we can plot the data and see how the three groups are spread.